Summary

 Vocabulary focus

-The vocabulary section introduces fundamental banking terms such as account, balance, deposit, withdraw, debit card, and loan.
-It also covers personal finance words like budget, expenses, savings account, overspend, and investing, giving students practical language for money management.
+The vocabulary section introduces fundamental banking terms such as "account," "balance," "deposit," "withdraw," "debit card," and "loan."
+It also covers personal finance words like "budget," "expenses," "savings account," "overspend," and "investing," giving students practical language for money management.

 Grammar focus

-The grammar section contrasts the Past Simple and Present Simple tenses.
+This lesson concentrates on Past Simple and Present Simple tenses.
 Students learn to use the Past Simple for finished actions (e.g., "I opened an account last year") and the Present Simple for current habits and facts (e.g., "I track my expenses now"), reinforcing this with a gap-fill exercise.

 Tags